 - Snacks: When my kids need a substantial snack, I like to make a “snack box” for them with a few different components that include a protein, fruit/veggie, and something sweet.
 Cheese, crackers, mini muffins, and some carrot sticks and apple slices are all staple items that go over well.

 - Desserts: Serve alongside your dinner meal – at the same time!
-(Dessert with dinner info here.)
+(Dessert with dinner info here.
+And fruit loop bars are another popular dessert at our house.)

 More Easy Muffin Recipes